adlytaibi/hvac/README.md

 # HVAC Thermostat data graph

 This is a php-based code that provides a web-interface to graph data collected from thermostat.
 This works for "Radio Thermostat CT80", I don't see why it wouldn't work for any other unit.
 As long as the thermostat provides a RESTful API, the collection scripts can be tailored to fit your own.
 The workflow is simple, you provide the IP address or hostname of you thermostat.
-RESTful API calls executed by means of a cron job, the collected data is stored in a local SQLite database.
+RESTful API calls executed by means of a cron job on the host server to read from the Thermostat, the collected data is stored in a local SQLite database.
 The graph uses Chart.js to display the collected data read from the database.

   ![](https://raw.githubusercontent.com/adlytaibi/ss/master/hvac/functional_block_diagram.svg?sanitize=true)

+You may choose to host the code on your own webserver without Docker.
+Simply copy the content of `hvac/web/src/` and ignore the rest.

 ## Pre-requisites